 If using a wrong channel was a problem indeed, it should be resolved now.
 But if you’re still experiencing issues, move over to other solutions listed below.

-- Restart your computer, and open the game again
+- Restart your PC, and open the game again.

 Update drivers automatically